denisdenis05/padurarbot/README.md

 # padurarbot
 A multifunctional python bot (w discord.py API).
+The official release can be used [here](https://top.gg/bot/885503634710884412).

 Bot's main language: Romanian